durukankizilarslan/python-for-everybody/README.md

 Counting lines in a file with for loop
 Reading the whole file using read()
 Searching through a file with open() and using an if inside a for loop
+Skipping a line with a continue statement
+Using the "in" statement to skip line - if not '_____' in line:
+try: except: notation for files that can not be opened
+quit() function
+Bad file names without handle

+## Lists (Chapter 8)
+Lists in Python []
+Iterating through lists with for loop
+Lists are mutable (their elements can be changed)
+Finding the numbers of elements of a list using the len() function
+The range() function
+Concatenating lists using +
+Lists slicing [:]
+dir() command to see what can you do with the list (methods of lists)
+List methods
+list(), append() methods
+"in" and "not in" methods in lists to verify if a certain element is in the list: 9 in some, 20 not in some
+sort() method in lists
+Built in functions and lists  len(), max(), min(), sum()